agentplexus/stats-agent-team/presentation.md

 <!--
 Scaling considerations matter for high-volume use.
 Each agent can be independently scaled.
 Add load balancers in front.
 Use a message queue for async processing.
 Cache search results.
 These patterns enable production deployment.
+[PAUSE:1500]
+The modular architecture really shines when you need to scale.
+Each agent type runs independently, so you can scale them horizontally based on load.
+If synthesis is the bottleneck because L L M calls are slow, run twenty synthesis agents behind a load balancer while keeping ten orchestrators.
+If you need higher throughput, scale vertically by increasing concurrency limits, processing larger content chunks, or fetching more pages in parallel.
+For even better performance at scale, add a caching layer for search results with a one hour T T L, so repeated queries for the same topic use cached U R Ls.
+Use a message queue like Rabbit M Q or Kafka for async bulk processing.
+Store results in a database for analytics.
+The architecture supports all these patterns because the agents are stateless and communicate via H T T P. Going from ten queries per minute to thousands just requires infrastructure, not code changes.
 [PAUSE:2500]
 -->